Learning Outcomes

 This article has covered the following key knowledge points:

-- The SRA Principle requiring all solicitors to uphold the rule of law and proper administration of justice, both in and outside legal practice.
+- Principle 1 requires solicitors to uphold the rule of law and the proper administration of justice at all times, in and out of practice.

-- Duties under Principle 1 prevail over client interests if there is a conflict.
+- Duties under Principle 1 prevail over client interests if they conflict; you must refuse improper instructions and withdraw where necessary.

 Key Terms and Concepts